 Sources: New Constructs, LLC and company filings

-When we calculate invested capital, we make numerous adjustments to close accounting loopholes and ensure apples-to-apples comparability across thousands of companies.
+When we calculate average invested capital, we make numerous adjustments to close accounting loopholes and ensure apples-to-apples comparability across thousands of companies.
 A company shouldn’t be able to hide from its history, for instance, through write-downs or impairments.
 For more details, see our Invested Capital Webinar.

-Figure 2 shows the companies where adjustments make the biggest difference by showing how much reported total assets differs from our calculation of invested capital.
+Figure 2 shows the companies where adjustments make the biggest difference by showing how much reported total assets differs from our calculation of average invested capital.

 Petroleo Brasileiro’s (PBR) invested capital is significantly higher than its reported total assets.
 Our invested capital calculation for PBR can be seen here.
 The $134 billion discrepancy stems from $88 billion in off-balance sheet operating leases, which we include in invested capital, as well as $27 billion in accumulated asset write-downs.
 In 2014 alone, PBR wrote down over $20 billion in assets, including a $16 billion impairment, which we identify in our model here.

 Time Warner (TWX), Pfizer (PFE), Viavi Solutions (VIAV), and Exxon Mobil (XOM) are the other companies with the most understated reported total asset value.
 All the adjustments made to TWX’s total assets, in order to calculate invested capital, can be found here.
 In each company model, we also show how to convert GAAP Net Income to NOPAT.
 We believe transparency always helps investors, which is why all our calculations are visible throughout each company model.
 See the adjustments made to XOM”s total assets here and the invested capital calculation here.